jrie/kisslib/README.md

 ## I want to use it, not to compile!
 Heres how:
-Download "kisslib" which is a Linux 64bit binary and install the following dependencies to run it, please note that the library names may wary on your distribution.
+Download "kisslib" from the "releases" page, which is a Linux 64bit binary and install the following dependencies to run it, please note that the library names may wary on your distribution.

 * libzip4
 * libsqlite3